The New England Journal of Medicine avoided politics for 208 years. Now it’s urging voters to oust Trump.

 “Our leaders have largely claimed immunity for their actions,” said the piece, which was signed by 34 of the journal’s editors.
 “But this election gives us the power to render judgment.”

-The journal has only published four other editorials signed by all the editors, including an obituary for longtime editor in chief Arnold S. Relman, who died in 2014.
+The journal has published only four other editorials signed by all the editors, including an obituary for longtime editor in chief Arnold S. Relman, who died in 2014.
 The three others, published in 2014 and 2019, tackled contraception access, abortion policy and draft guidance from the federal government on informed consent requirements in standard-of-care research.
 Never before have the journal’s editors collectively weighed in on an election, let alone a presidential race.

 The coronavirus, which has now killed at least 211,000 Americans, changed that.
 Wednesday’s editorial argued that national leaders had the opportunity to limit the virus’s spread and prevent widespread illness, deaths and lasting economic turmoil.